 Nightbitch by Rachel Yoder

 Amazing title and cover.
 It had such promise at the start, but ultimately, I think the concept of an angry mother turning into a dog could've been stronger as a short story, a novella at most.
 It's a good thing I read this before Elena Ferrante's The Lost Daughter, another novel about reluctant motherhood, because Nightbitch would've felt more shallow and one-note if I read it after.
-But it's not really fair to compare writers with Ferrante.
+But it's not really fair to compare writers to Ferrante.

 The Lost Daughter by Elena Ferrante